 You will know you are in the right place in Lahore to get the Faisal Movers bus to Islamabad as the whole stretch of road along Band Road has so many (I couldn’t even count how many!) different bus companies.

-The larger companies are visible and stand out as you travel along Band Road.
-And Faisal Movers is one of the largest bus terminals.
+- Tip: The larger companies are visible and stand out as you travel along Band Road.
+Faisal Movers is one of the largest bus terminals.

 What are the facilities like at the Faisal Movers Bus Terminal in Lahore?

-There is a ticket office (operated by Abdullah Travels) at the Bus Terminal.
+There is a ticket office (operated by Abdullah Travels) at the Faisal Movers Bus Terminal in Lahore.

 There are public toilets outside in the main courtyard of the Faisal Movers Bus Terminal.

-And there is a small convenience store with snacks and drinks and everything else you could think of that you might need for your journey by bus from Lahore to Islamabad!
+There is a small convenience store with snacks and drinks and everything else you could think of that you might need for your journey by bus from Lahore to Islamabad.
+The staff are lovely and gave us a complimentary coffee and juice for the kids.

 How long is the journey by bus from Lahore to Islamabad?

-The bus journey between Lahore and Islamabad takes around 5 hours.
+The bus journey between Lahore and Islamabad takes around 5 hours with Faisal Movers.

 It is slightly shorter if you are embarking or disembarking at Rawalpindi instead of the Faizabad Bus Terminal in Islamabad (more about that below).

-- Faisal Movers Bus Terminal Lahore to Faizabad Bus Terminal: 5 hours
+- Lahore to Faizabad Bus Terminal: 5 hours

-- Faisal Movers Bus Terminal Lahore to Rawalpindi Bus Terminal: 4.5 hours
+- Lahore to Rawalpindi Bus Terminal: 4.5 hours

 The Faisal Movers bus from Lahore to Islamabad stops once at a large highway stop about halfway into the journey.